manursutil/py-template/docs/contributing.md

 5. Open a Pull Request 🚀

-Thank you for making Py-Template better! 🙌
+Thank you for making UVForge better! 🙌